 Efficient use of water is good for the environment as it reduces our impact on water resources and reduces the energy required to treat and transport the water for our use.
-It is also good for cost avoidance because it is cheaper to conserve water than it is to build new treatment capacity.
-Studies show that water efficiency measures can cost less than new infrastructure to provide the same amount of water.
+It is also good for cost avoidance, because it is cheaper to conserve water than it is to increase treatment capacity.
+Studies show that water efficiency measures can cost less than new infrastructure.

-Table 4: Oakville residential water consumption (Millions of Litres)
+Table 4: Oakville residential water consumption(Millions of Litres)

 Year Millions of Litres Year Millions of Litres

+2013 145.2 2009 150.3

 2012 160.0 2008 149.3

 2011 Data not available 2007 165.2

 2010 151.5 2006 151.7

-2009 150.3 2005 163.3

-Despite a population increase of 12.2% since 2005, total residential water use has not changed much over time although per capita use has gone down significantly, particularly since 2007 (Figure 14).
-Several factors may contribute to this trend, including the continued water reduction strategies put in place by Halton Region and town.
-These include the Outdoor Water Use Education Program and the annual rain barrel sale held each spring.
+Despite a population increase of 11.1% since 2006, total residential water use has remained fairly steady because per capita use has gone down over time (Figure 14), although 2013 saw the lowest water use over this period.
+While 2013 was a wet summer and likely explains that year's dip, several other factors may be contributing to the overall decreasing trend including the continued water reduction strategies put in place by Halton Region supported by the town such as the Outdoor Water Use Education Program and the annual rain barrel sale held each spring.

 Water use in the industrial, commercial and institutional sectors has remained fairly constant (Figure 15).

 Figure 14: Residential water consumption per capita Source: Figure 14 uses water data from Halton Region and is converted to per capita data using population estimates from the Town of Oakville.
-The calculation uses estimates therefore, this data may not be accurate and is meant to support only a trend analysis.
+The calculation uses estimates therefore, this data may not be accurate and is only meant to support a trend analysis.